pachyderm/docs-content/latest/reference/scaling-limits.md

 directory: true
 ---

-Our free Pachyderm Community Edition contains **built-in scaling limitations and parallelism thresholds**.
+Our free {{%productName%}} Community Edition contains **built-in scaling limitations and parallelism thresholds**.
 To scale beyond these limits, request a [Enterprise trial token](https://www.pachyderm.com/trial/) and enjoy unlimited scaling, and more.

 {{% notice info %}}
 You might qualify for a free Enterprise license.

-Pachyderm offers activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
+{{%productName%}} offers activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
 [Tell us about your project!](https://www.pachyderm.com/trial/).
 {{% /notice %}}

 ## Scaling Limits